devangmehta123/pycon-uk-2019/README.md

 * Still learning advanced python features like generators, etc.
 * No experience with postgresql, only mysql.
 But postgresql is more natural fit for DRF, hence we use it in this workshop.
-* Learnt some parts of the framework through practically problem solving, but other specialists were responsible for framework and lower level issues.
+* Learnt some parts of the framework through practical problem solving, but other specialists were responsible for framework and lower level issues.
 * THIS IS BIGGEST ADVANTAGE OF PYTHONIC APPROACH: It lets you be productive immediately without mastering too much detail about framework, setup, etc. You can be productive quickly which helps you build momentum and buy-in